 CHARLES F. DOLAN, 84, Director of the Company since March 9, 2011.
-Executive Chairman of the Company since June 6, 2011.
 Chairman of Cablevision since 1985.
 Chief Executive Officer of Cablevision from 1985 to October 1995.
 Founded and acted as the General Partner of Cablevision's predecessor from 1973 to 1985.
 Established Manhattan Cable Television in 1961 and Home Box Office in 1971.
 Mr. Dolan will continue in his role as Chairman of Cablevision following the Distribution.
 He serves as a director of Cablevision and MSG.
 Charles F. Dolan is the father of James L. Dolan, Patrick F. Dolan, Thomas C. Dolan, Marianne Dolan Weber, and the father-in-law of Kristin A. Dolan and Brian G. Sweeney.